spotinst/help/src/docs/ocean/features/labels-and-taints.md

 ### spotinst.io/restrict-scale-down

-Some workloads are not as resilient to spot instance replacements as others, so you may want to lower the frequency of replacing the nodes they are running on as much as possible, while still getting the benefit of spot instance pricing.
+Some workloads are not as resilient to spot instance replacements as others, so you may want to lower the frequency of replacing the nodes they are running on as much as possible while still benefiting from spot instance pricing.
 For these workloads, use the `spotinst.io/restrict-scale-down` label (set to `true`) to block the proactive scaling down of the instance for the purposes of more efficient bin packing.
 This will leave the instance running as long as possible.
 The instance will be replaced only if it goes into an unhealthy state or if forced by a cloud provider interruption.

 ### spotinst.io/node-lifecycle